-- What is IBM zAware, and what can it detect? - How can it help identify problems on z/OS systems? - How can it help diagnose problems on z/OS systems? - Operating requirements - Use of the IBM zAware GUI - Integration with other management products
+- What is IBM zAware, and what can it detect?

+- How can it help identify problems on z/OS systems?

+- How can it help diagnose problems on z/OS systems?

+- Operating requirements

+- Use of the IBM zAware GUI

+- Enhancements available Sept 2013

+- Integration with other management products